CTheTechGuru/AWS-Networking-3-Tier-Architecture/README.md

 1. Why we need a bastion host?
 We use the bastion host to allow us to connect to our private subnets which do not have internet access.

-* This is a security practice that ensures Databases and other critical infrastructure is secured, Upholding confidentiality, integrity and avaliability.
+* This is a security practice that ensures Databases and other critical infrastructure is secured, Upholding confidentiality, integrity and availability.

 * First will create a EC2 instance that will be our bastion host.
 This EC2 will be in the same subnet as our Web server.
 We will auto assign a public IP as well.
 * These settings should be very similar to the WEB1 EC2 Instance.